-"The Portable Mechanical Target Trailer is a steel target system designed to help develop pistol and carbine shooting skills at ranges up to 300 meters," said Lemire.
+"The Portable Mechanical Target Trailer is a steel target system designed to help develop pistol and carbine shooting skills at ranges up to 300 metres," said Lemire.
 "The trailers contain a number of targets including steel 'Pie Plate,' 'Turner,' and a number of fixed targets.
 The trailers are designed to be towed behind a vehicle or can also be used in a static location."

-It's expected Academi instructors will train CANSOF personnel on the safe use of the target trailer and "best practices in order to maximize the benefits of the various target systems."
+It's expected Academi instructors will train CANSOF personnel on the safe-use of the target trailer and "best practices in order to maximize the benefits of the various target systems."

 In the past, Canada sent soldiers to Blackwater for training before deployment in Afghanistan, something the government defended as appropriate to properly train soldiers before a dangerous mission.

 CANSOF is the same army wing responsible for overseeing the current training mission of Kurdish Peshmerga soldiers in Iraq, which has resulted in one casualty and gunfights between Canadian commandos and Islamic State militants.